berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section07 Homework 11.md

 ## A Note on Homework 11

-Some students have complained that this week's homework is very time- consuming.
+Some students have complained that this week's homework is very time-consuming.

 Accordingly, with some reluctance, we've marked a few exercises as optional;
 these are the ones to leave out if you're really pressed for time.
 But it's much better if you do all of them!

-The optional ones have * next to them.
+The optional exercises have * next to them.

 ## Template